Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 14. On the **Destination table** drop-down menu, Select the table name starts with **crXXX_Visit** (where XXX is a random set of letters and numbers)

-15. On the **Column Mapping**.
-Map the Columns to their corresponding destination columns.
+15. On the **Column Mapping**, verify that all the source and Destination fields mapped appropriately.

 	| Destination columns  | Source values   |
 	|:---------------------|:----------------|